 The simple answer could be: Marketing is the technique to promote a product or service.

-It does not make any sense if you want to be a reader or user of internet.
+It does not make any sense if you want to be a reader or user of the Internet.

 Before getting into it, here is what is happening online:

-With the advent of web 3.0, digital marketing landscape changed, and businesses started thinking of setting both short- and long-term commercial future.
+With the advent of web 3.0, the digital marketing landscape changed, and businesses started thinking of setting both short- and long-term commercial futures.